SirWumpus/ioccc-ae/93/README.md

     ^V              Next character typed will be treated as a literal.
     X x             Delete character left or under the cursor.
     SPACE           Toggle block on/off.
-    C               Cut block to scrap.
+    v               Cut block to scrap.
-    P               Paste scrap into buffer.
-    u               Undo last cut, delete, paste, read, insert, or undo.
+    P               Paste scrap into buffer before the cursor. u               Undo last cut, delete, paste, read, insert, or undo.
-    ~               Invert case of letters.
+    ~               Invert case of letter and advance.

 #### 4.1.4.
 MACROS

     a               Append after cursor.
-    A               Append at the end of a line. cw              Change word.
+    A               Append at the end of a line.
+    C               Change to end of line.
+    cw              Change word.
     D               Delete from cursor to end of line. dd              Delete line.
     dw              Delete word.
-    o O             Open line below or above. y               Yank current block.
+    o O             Open line below or above. p               Paste scrap into buffer after the cursor. y               Yank current block.